vznh/vznh/README.md

 # 👋
 I'm an undergraduate at UC Santa Cruz with a primary in both Computer Science and Biology, concentrating in software engineering and neuroscience.
-Ex-Apple, Ex-Startup, & exited once.
+Ex-Apple, Ex-Startup, & exited once (SeedA)

 - Current: Building whatever I want